 Further, it can even be depicted through a number of views, such as standard, exploded, enlarged, isometric, sectional, and movable views.

 - Plant Patent Drawings: These types of drawings are a bit different from utility and design patent drawings.
-These do not use reference characters to visualize any shape or process, instead, they uses colored or black-and-white drawings.
-The color drawings include photographs, or images made in permanent water color or oil
+These do not use reference characters to visualize any shape or process, instead, they use colored or black-and-white drawings.
+The color drawings include photographs or images made in permanent watercolor or oil

 Patent drawings are useful due to the following reasons:

-- Inventor’s perspective: Drawings are useful for inventor in two ways, such as use of drawings not only adds more value and clear objective to his/her work, but also it makes it easier for his/her to explain the invention to a concerned person.
+- Inventor’s perspective: Drawings are useful for the inventor in two ways, such as the use of drawings not only adds more value and clear objective to his/her work but also it makes it easier for his/her to explain the invention to a concerned person.

 - Subject-matter expert’s perspective: Subject matter experts are specialized in skilled in technical knowledge about the invention.
 Through the use of drawings, they can enhance the efficiency of inventor’s work.
 They can help the inventor to present his/her work with more visual influence in front of the examiner, thus enhancing his own reputation in front of the inventor.

 - Patent examiner’s perspective: Drawings makes the invention more precise and easy to understand, depending upon the type of invention.
 This saves time and efforts of the subject matter expert, which makes the invention more likely to get patented.

 - Future inventor’s perspective: Drawings make the new work, more clear to be understood by any future concerned person, who wishes to work on that same topic.